 Step 3: Check that the ZigBee daemon is running

-For all platforms, you'll need to enable the ZigBee daemon, a driver that manages the internal serial port traffic.
+For all platforms, you'll need to enable the ZigBee daemon that manages the internal serial port traffic.
 It should start automatically with the latest packages installed.

 Check whether it is running.

 systemctl status zigbee-daemon